 Hepatotoxicity has been observed in patients treated with sunitinib.
-Cases of hepatic failure, some with a fatal outcome, were observed in <1% of solid tumour patients treated with sunitinib.
+Cases of hepatic failure, some with a fatal outcome, were observed in <1% of solid tumor patients treated with sunitinib.
 Monitor liver function tests (alanine transaminase [ALT], aspartate transaminase [AST], bilirubin levels) before initiation of treatment, during each cycle of treatment, and as clinically indicated.
 Sunitinib should be interrupted for Grade 3 or 4 hepatic-related adverse events and discontinued if there is no resolution.

-Renal function
+Renal Toxicity

-Cases of renal impairment, renal failure and/or acute renal failure, in some cases with fatal outcome, have been reported (see section 4.8).
+Cases of renal impairment, renal failure and/or acute renal failure, in some cases with fatal outcome, have been reported.

-Risk factors associated with renal impairment/failure in patients receiving sunitinib included, in addition to underlying RCC, older age, diabetes mellitus, underlying renal impairment, cardiac failure, hypertension, sepsis, dehydration/hypovolaemia, and rhabdomyolysis.
+Risk factors associated with renal impairment/failure in patients receiving sunitinib included, in addition to underlying renal cell carcinoma, older age, diabetes mellitus, underlying renal impairment, cardiac failure, hypertension, sepsis, dehydration/hypovolemia, and rhabdomyolysis.